davidmiheev/Indra/README.md

 # Indra

-It is collection of [Asymtote](https://asymptote.sourceforge.io) source code files for creating beautiful pictures of the limit sets of various [Kleinian groups](https://en.wikipedia.org/wiki/Kleinian_group)
+It is a collection of [Asymtote](https://asymptote.sourceforge.io) source code files for creating beautiful pictures of limit sets of various [Kleinian groups](https://en.wikipedia.org/wiki/Kleinian_group)

 ## Requirements
 * Asymtote